thedoubler/apple-utils/README.md

 ### Call Barring - disable/enable all incoming calls

 ```
 *#33# (Check status)
 *33*pin# (Enable Call Barring)
 #33*pin# (Call Barring)

+_pin is which is the lock on your SIM card._
 ```